PeterZelinka/First-repository/README.md

 ### Install the requirements:

-Install the requirements using `pip install -r requirements.txt`
+To install the requirements you can use `pip install -r requirements.txt`
 -	You may also choose to use virtual environment for this

 ### To install the project: